 Using the macro lens and the light box together, you can capture close-up fine surface detail.
 Let’s see how it looks with our simple Perko Knot.

-The images below compare the surface finish of the Professional Plastic material from Shapeways with Shapeways purple Versatile Plastic on the right.
+The images below compare the surface finish of the MJF PA12 Plastic from Shapeways with Shapeways purple Versatile Plastic on the right.
 The image has some blurring and distortion toward the edges, but you can see the difference between the smooth black knot and the rougher powdery finish of the purple knot.

 You can also use the macro lens in natural environments to take photos that focus tightly on your object while blurring the background.
 This can be great for product photography, because you can include a pretty background scene without having it distract from your print.
 For example, here is a picture of our STEIN Pentagonal Tessellation Bracelet taken with no extra lenses, just with a regular iPhone: